IHE/ITI.MHD/input/pagecontent/ITI-67.md

 #### 2:3.67.5.1 Security Audit Considerations

-The security audit criteria are similar to those for the Registry Stored Query [ITI-18](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18.5) transaction.
+The security audit criteria are similar to those for the Registry Stored Query [\[ITI-18\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-18.html#3.18.5) transaction.

 ##### 2:3.67.5.1.1 Document Consumer Audit

-The Document Consumer when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Find Document References Consumer Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentReferences.Audit.Consumer.html).
+The Document Consumer when grouped with ATNA Secure Node or Secure Application Actor shall be able to record a [Find Document References Consumer Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentReferences.Audit.Consumer.html).
 [Audit Example for a Find Document References transaction from consumer perspective](AuditEvent-ex-auditFindDocumentReferences-consumer.html).

 ##### 2:3.67.5.1.2 Document Responder Audit

-The Document Responder when grouped with ATNA Secure Node or Secure Application actor shall be able to record a [Find Document References Responder Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentReferences.Audit.Responder.html).
+The Document Responder when grouped with ATNA Secure Node or Secure Application Actor shall be able to record a [Find Document References Responder Audit Event Log](StructureDefinition-IHE.MHD.FindDocumentReferences.Audit.Responder.html).
 [Audit Example for a Find Document Lists Transaction from responder perspective](AuditEvent-ex-auditFindDocumentReferences-responder.html).